6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 ## Appendix — Precedence Quick Reference

-1. Actual current repository file (read directly, this session)
-2. Project Handbook
-3. Currently active Builder Brief
-4. Conversation memory (lowest; never overrides 1–3, including the Architect's own prior statements)

-**Verified** requires: implementation evidence + Builder regression evidence + independent Test evidence + confirmed canonical synchronization — not any one alone.
+Authority depends on the question being answered:

+- **What is actually implemented?** → actual current repository files and execution evidence.
+- **What is approved/current product state?** → Project Handbook and settled decisions.
+- **What is Builder authorized to implement now?** → currently active Builder Brief, within approved architecture.
+- **What has actually been demonstrated?** → applicable execution and validation evidence.
+- **What is canonical?** → the state actually synchronized to the canonical GitHub repository.
+- **What is merely remembered or discussed?** → conversation memory; never authoritative.

+**Verified** means that the evidence appropriate to the claim has been reviewed and is sufficient to support that claim.
+For generic behavioral correctness or generic detection/validation capability, this includes implementation evidence, Builder regression evidence, independent Test evidence, and canonical synchronization before claiming the verified state is present in the canonical repository.
+Documentation-only and non-behavioral claims may require a different, proportionate evidence set.